johnroutledge/milestone-project-3/README.md

 **Surface**

-The 'arcade' font was chosen to give a classic arcade game feel, while the neon colour scheme added to this style.
-The colour scheme was chosen as it feels kitsch and retro, while at the same time being visually stimulating.
-The classic arcade sound effects and background also enhances the retro feel of the game and makes it even more appealing to fans of old-school arcade games.
+The 'Moserrat' Google font was chosen to give a clean and modern feel, while the grey and white colour scheme added to this style.
+The colour scheme was chosen as it feels sharp and modern to match the world of cryptocurrencies.
+At the same time, it is both visually unitimidating and easy on the eye.
+I wanted the app to have this look so that it appeals to users who are risk-averse and who don't want to be overloaded with unecessary information.
+The cryptocoin images were used to make it immediately apparent that this is a financial app dealing with cryptocurrency.

 ***